AthemFR/nonlinear-dynamics-chaos/README.md

 - Introduction to complex systems

-### Unit 4: Chaos and Turbulence in Fluids

-- Navier-Stokes equations: Laminar and inviscid flows

-- Onset of turbulence: Vorticity and circulation

-- Energy cascade and Kolmogorov's theory

-- Fractality in turbulence: chaos and mixing

 ## Bibliography:

 - Strogatz, S. H. (2018).
 Nonlinear dynamics and chaos: With applications to physics, biology, chemistry, and engineering.
 Westview Press.

 - Alligood, K. T., Sauer, T. D., & Yorke, J. A. (1996).
 Chaos: An introduction to dynamical systems.
 Springer.

-- Davidson, P. A. (2015).
-Turbulence: An introduction for scientists and engineers.
-Oxford University Press.

-- Munson, B. R., Young, D. F., & Okiishi, T. H. (2013).
-Fundamentals of fluid mechanics.
-John Wiley & Sons.

 ## Evaluation: